CCI-MOC/hil/docs/deployment.md

 made in terms of how HaaS would be used, how it would be deployed, and the configuration of the hardware systems it would be managing.

-For instructions on installing HaaS, take a look at [Install.rst](Install.rst).
-For a general overview, please take a look at [Readme.rst](../Readme.rst).
+For instructions on installing HaaS, take a look at [INSTALL.rst](INSTALL.rst).
+For a general overview, please take a look at [README.rst](README.rst).

 # Nodes
 ## BIOS/Firmware